rhapsodyjs/RhapsodyJS-docs/Models.md

 ## Attributes

-A model attribute can be writen in two ways:
+A model attribute can be writen by two ways:

 ```js
     attributeWithoutOptions: attributeType,